Jacobs Student Specialization Project

 - Work on their Independent Study project with their faculty advisor.

-- For Fall Year two, students must complete the Independent Study Agreement form by April 19, 2025.
+- For Fall Year two, students must complete the Independent Study Agreement form.
 The form will be routed to the faculty advisor signing off on their approval.

 - After completing the Independent Study Agreement form, students will be enrolled in the correct INFO 7900 section by a member of the Student & Academic Affairs team.